DOI10.47051/GLZT9665

 Figure showing a subadult individual of Erythrolamprus guentheri

-Figure 1: Subadult of Günther's False-Coralsnake (Erythrolamprus guentheri) from Lumbaqui, Sucumbíos province, Ecuador.
+Figure 1: Subadult of Erythrolamprus guentheri from Lumbaqui, Sucumbíos province, Ecuador.

-Natural history: UncommonUnlikely to be seen more than once every few months. to rareTotal average number of reported observations per locality less than ten..
-Erythrolamprus guentheri is a terrestrial snake that inhabits old-growth to moderately disturbed evergreen lowland forests (rainforests) and foothill forests.
-The species also occurs in pastures and occasionally inside houses.3 Most individuals have been seen during the day, foraging on the forest floor or crossing roads and trails.4 Individuals of E. guentheri are mildly venomous, which means they are dangerous to small prey, but not to humans.2
+Natural history: Erythrolamprus guentheri is a rarely seen terrestrial snake that inhabits old-growth to moderately disturbed rainforests.
+The species also occurs in pastures and occasionally inside houses.3 The majority of individuals of E. guentheri have been seen during the day, foraging on the forest floor or crossing roads and trails.4 Individuals of E. guentheri are mildly venomous, which means they are dangerous to small prey, but not to humans.2

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Distribution: Erythrolamprus guentheri is native to the Amazonian lowlands and adjacent Andean foothills of Ecuador and Peru.
-In Ecuador, the species occurs at elevations between 238 and 1375 m (Fig. 2).
+Distribution: Erythrolamprus guentheri is native to the Amazonian lowlands and adjacent Andean foothills of Ecuador (Fig. 2) and Perú.

 Distribution of Erythrolamprus guentheri in Ecuador